fedelopez/rails-basic-authentication/README.md

 rails db:create
 ```

-Create our User model and the migration for creating the users table in the DB:
+Create our `User` model and the corresponding migration for creating the users table in the DB:

 ```bash
 rails generate model User name:string password_digest:string age:integer email:string